digitalmediabremen/modularmonday/index.md

 {% endfor %}
 </ul>

+Sign up to our [newsletter](https://dispatch.hfk-bremen.de/forms/nfrm_GeAxo2JN) if you want to be informed about upcoming events.

 Please fill out the form if you are interested in contributing: [http://dm-hb.de/mm-oc](http://dm-hb.de/mm-oc) or contact [modularmonday@hfk-bremen.de](mailto:modularmonday@hfk-bremen.de).

 Follow us at [@modularmondaybremen](https://www.instagram.com/modularmondaybremen/).